TylorS/typed/docs/fx/index.ts.md

 indefinite period of time.
 This is in contrast to `Effect` which can only produce exactly 1 error or event.

-It is defined as a super-type of `Effect`, `Stream`, and `Cause`.
-This allows for all operators that accept an `Fx` to also capable of accepting an `Effect`, `Stream`, or `Cause`.
-An Effect or Cause represents a single event or error, while a Stream represents a series of events or errors that will be pulled from the producer as soon as possible.

 Added in v1.18.0

 ---